osherjacobs/LabWork_Findings/vector_unc_dcomexec.md

 ---

+> **Note on operational detail:** The custom binary used in this research is not released.
+Specific obfuscation parameters, PE manipulation techniques, and implementation details of the memory walker are intentionally omitted.
+This document is focused on defensive telemetry characterization — what the stack observes, where prevention occurs, and where it does not — rather than capability transfer.

 ## The Memory Walker

 The credential extraction component is a custom .NET implementation that acquires LSASS process memory and produces a structurally valid minidump parseable by standard forensic tooling (pypykatz, KvcForensic).
 Internal implementation details are intentionally omitted — this document is focused on telemetry characterization, not capability transfer.